nasa/oceandata-notebooks/book/notebooks/oci/oci_data_visualization.md

 <div class="alert alert-warning" role="alert">

-You need at least 14GB of memory to run this notebook
+You need up to 4GB of memory to run this notebook

 </div>

 [edl]: https://urs.earthdata.nasa.gov/

 ## Summary

 This is an introduction to the visualization possibilities arising from PACE data, meant to give you ideas and tools to develop your own scientific data visualizations.